romulocomin/movieproject/README.md

 It was used Jquery lib to http requests with ajax to api php, and React-modal to movie overview informations

 The business logic in the front end is App.js

+I'm not so familiar with the reaction to js, so I worried more about business logic then UI/UX